wp-plugins/kalins-pdf-creation-station/readme.txt

 = 0.7 =
 * First version.
 Beta.
 Includes basic functionality for tool menu and settings menu including page order, title page, include images, font size, ajaxified interface, shortcodes, etc.

-= 0.8 =
-Added a link to create the PDF immediately on the tool page for anyone who might have trouble with the page-order popup.

 == Upgrade Notice ==

 = 0.7 =
 First version.
 Beta.
 Use with Caution.

-= 0.8 =
-No point in upgrading unless you have trouble with the page-order popup when hitting the Create PDF! button.

 == About ==